 How to use it most effectively

-To take full advantage of the balance transfer offer, a 0% introductory APR on balance transfers for the first 20 billing cycles, then 11.99% to 23.99% Variable APR, be sure to transfer your balance within the 60 days from account opening.
+To take full advantage of the balance transfer offer, a 0% intro APR for 20 billing cycles on Balance Transfers*, then 13.99% - 23.99%* (Variable) APR, be sure to transfer your balance within the 60 days from account opening.
 After transferring your balance, make frequent on-time payments with the goal of paying your balance before the end of the intro period.
 This way you will avoid interest accruing on your balance and can become debt-free.
 If you plan on making a large purchase, keep in mind the intro period begins once your account is opened.
 Setting up autopay is a good way to make regular payments and organize your finances.

 How to do a balance transfer with U.S. Bank

 There are some rules to keep in mind if you’re thinking of completing a balance transfer with the U.S. Bank Visa® Platinum Card.